Xianova-Robotics/Alicia_duo_ros1/README_en.md

 ## Description

 ### Robotic Arm Type: Alicia Duo
-Alicia Duo is a versatile robotic arm designed for various applications.
+Alicia-D is a versatile robotic arm designed for various applications.
 Its modular architecture makes it easy to integrate with ROS.

 ### Core Robotic Arm ROS Packages
 These are the core ROS packages required to operate the Alicia Duo robotic arm: